Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/46Cent/project-description.md

 ## General Topic:

-For my data project I would like to analyze the U.S Martial Art’s Promotion “UFC”
+For my data project I would like to analyze the U.S Martial Art’s Promotion “UFC” from a statistical standpoint.
-(or perhaps even the sport of MMA as a whole) from a statistical standpoint.
 As this is a topic which generates vast amounts of data, there are endless possibilities
 for graphs, analyses and perhaps even predictions.

-Other than some “nice-to-know” hypothesis question like
-“Is there a negative correlation between the success of a fighter and the GDP of his home country ?” the most interesting question would of course be whether we can successfully predict the winners of future fights.
-Since this a very “chaotic” sport which is generally considered very unpredictable, but on the other hand generates a ton of data, it is almost like asking:
-**“Who will win: Chaos or Order ?”**
+Other than honoring the top fighters through visualizing their success and capabilities we want to look at the sport as a whole, meaning we visualize it’s expansion and most common outcomes.

 ## The Data: